 Tips to increase your Deep sleep

-Deep sleep is very important for your body.
-It is responsible for the human growth hormones, leading to the growth and development of the body.
+Deep sleep is very important to your body.
+It is responsible for the human growth hormone, leading to the growth and development of the body.
 Deep sleep will also help with strengthening the immune system, energy restoration, cell regeneration, increasing blood supply to muscles and promoting repair of tissues.

 Just like REM sleep, the amount of deep sleep you need varies from person to person.
 It will depend on what you did during your day, on your age and other factors.
 For adults, deep sleep is approximately 15 to 20% of total sleep.
 Elderly people experience a shorter duration.

-Here are so top level tips to achieve high quality and restorative deep sleep.
+Here are best tips to achieve high quality and a restorative deep sleep.

 Get to know your sleep habits

 The periods of deep sleep are the most abundant and most regenerative at the beginning of your sleep.
-So the goal is to fall asleep as quick as possible to spend the most time in deep sleep.
+So the goal is to fall asleep in less time possible to spend the most time in a deep sleep.

 There are a lot of trackers such as the Circular Ring that you can use to know your sleep habits, the evolution of your sleep cycle and compare your nights.